PowerDNS/pdns/pdns/recursordist/docs/lua-config/rpz.rst

 ^^^^^^^^^^
 The name logged as 'appliedPolicy' in :doc:`protobuf <protobuf>` messages when this policy is applied.

+tags
+^^^^
+.. versionadded:: 4.4.0

+List of tags as string, that will be added to the policy tags exported over protobuf when a policy of this zone matches.

 zoneSizeHint
 ^^^^^^^^^^^^
 An indication of the number of expected entries in the zone, speeding up the loading of huge zones by reserving space in advance.